gitnlsn/gobot_cpp/README.md

       - Implement communication on HTTP protocol to online-go.com
       - Implement communication with KGS (maybe)
       - find other servers for the bot to play

-## Description
-This program is meant to be a simple Go game program written in C++ language, which can play go with a human.
-At first it will have CLI only.
-Later a python Qt GUI can be programed.

 ## Usage
 test and debug mode only.